MexHigh/One-Time-Service/README.md

 - A webhook URL can neither expire nor be invalidated once used
 - The exidential use of a webhook URL can occur.
 E.g. when you call the webhook URL from a mobile browser, leave the page open, and reopen the browser later, the webhook is called again.

+Tokens an Macro definitions are stored in a JSON file in `/share/one-time-service/db.json`.

 #### Create a new Macro

 ![Macro creation](./screenshots/macro-creation.png)